garethpaul/NetworkState/README.md

 # Network State

-Simply add the cocoapod to your pod file
+Simply add the cocoapod to your pod file.

+This is great for checking whether your iOS useres are connected to the internet.

 ```
 pod 'NetworkState'